Licchavi Lyceum

 Answer: (A) Dehing Patkai National Park

-Explanation: The marbled cat, a rare and elusive species, was sighted in Dehing Patkai National Park, which is known for its rich biodiversity and dense rainforest habitat.
+The marbled cat, a rare and elusive species, was sighted in Dehing Patkai National Park, which is known for its dense rainforest habitat.
+This sighting highlights the park’s rich biodiversity and its role in preserving lesser-known carnivores.

 7. In early 2025, concerns arose regarding declining pungency of the Bhut Jolokia chili in Assam.
 What was identified as the primary cause of it?